technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 7 - Configure assignment methods and rules for queues.md

 33. The **Contoso assignment rule** is listed under **Decision list**.

     ![A screenshot of a computer Description automatically generated](./media/media7/image15.png)

+**Summary** - You have created an assignment method and assignment rulesets comprising rules in admin center